mondok/inversia/README.md

 # Inversia
 ### WIP
 Inversia is an inverted index for Elixir.
-For the time being, it is a record-level inverted index rather than a word-level.
+For the time being, it is a record-level inverted index rather than a word-level -- similar to a basic Lucene.
 This may change in the future.

 ## Installation